Hixie/isd/servers/src/dynasties-server/README.md

 ## Public commands

-Commands are sent from the client to the server in the form of WebSocket text frames whose format is null-terminated fields of UTF-8.
+Commands are sent from the client to the server in the form of WebSocket text frames whose format is null-terminated fields of UTF-8, as described in the README.md in the parent directory.

-The first field is the command, the second is a 32 bit number called the conversation ID.
+The first field is the command, the second is a 32 bit number called the conversation ID (sent as a uint64 field).

 The server responds in the same format.
-Replies always start with a field that says `reply`, then the conversation ID, then either a `T` if the command was successful, followed by some extra data as described below, or an `F` indicating failure, followed by an error code from the list in `../common/isderrors.pas`.
+Replies always start with a field that says `reply`, then the conversation ID (uint64), then either a `T` if the command was successful, followed by some extra data as described below, or an `F` indicating failure, followed by an error code from the list in `../common/isderrors.pas`.

 Replies are not guaranteed to be sent back in the order that messages were received (hence the conversation ID field).

+In the command descriptions below, all fields are strings unless otherwise specified.

 ### `login`